matn7/CS-Notes/src/main/java/mutithreading/concurrency_and_parallelism/README.md

 - The Unix-domain socket provides IPC between the nginx web server and the Unicorn app server.
 - Requests go from nginx through the socket to a Unicorn worker, and from there to the Rails app.
-- Requests go from the Rails app through the Unicorn worker through the local socket to nginxt, and from there to the client.
+- Requests go from the Rails app through the Unicorn worker through the local socket to nginx, and from there to the client.

 **Unix domain sockets vs named pipes**